mikeybeck/bitbucket-css/README.md

  - Stickies the current file header to the top of the page also
  - Stickies the file list to the right hand side
  - Moves the build status to the main header
+ - Removes the + and - from the start of each changed line (you can now copy and paste code without having to manually remove them!)